xp-forge/assert/README.md

 Assert::that($person)->extracting(['name', 'age'])->isEqualTo(['Test', 42]);
 ```

-Passing a mao to `extracting()` will extract multiple elements and return them in a map.
+Passing maps to `extracting()` will extract multiple elements and return them in a map.

 ```php
 $person= ['id' => 6100, 'name' => 'Test', 'age' => 42];